-This interim grants administration policy statement, which includes all appendices, serves as the terms and conditions of grant awards issued by the California Institute for Regenerative Medicine (CIRM).
+Deleted: This interim grants administration policy statement, which includes all appendices, serves as the terms and conditions of grant awards issued by the California Institute for Regenerative Medicine (CIRM).
 In addition, it provides guidance to recipients on their responsibilities as CIRM grantees.
 Principal investigators, program directors, and organizational officials with grants management responsibilities are urged to read this document carefully and to refer to relevant sections for answers to questions that arise concerning the administration of CIRM grants.
 The regulations that ensue from this policy statement carry the force and effect of law.
+Applicants and grantees may be required to document compliance with any and all provisions set forth in this policy statement.¶

-This interim grants administration policy statement applies to all CIRM grants awarded on or after [insert date].
+This grants administration policy statement applies to all CIRM applicants and grantees from academic and non-profit institutions.
 By accepting a CIRM grant award, the grantee agrees to comply with the provisions set forth in this policy statement for the entire project period of the grant.